 When researching ways to reduce noise in a reflective space, acoustic panels and bass traps come up as similar options.
 Beyond treating different frequencies, each device seems to serve a similar purpose — absorbing sound.

 The truth is that bass traps and acoustic panels have precise, separate applications.
-Let’s dive into the similarities and differences to help you decide how and when to use acoustic panels versus bass traps.
+Acoustic panels are made to absorb and control mid to high frequencies, while bass traps handle low frequencies.
+Let’s dive further into the similarities and differences to help you decide how and when to use acoustic panels versus bass traps.

 Acoustic panels are versatile tools for reducing or controlling reverberations in a room.
 The more acoustic panels you use, the less you’ll notice reverberations.
 Most acoustic panels feature either fiberglass or mineral wool.
 In most cases, you’ll hang acoustic panels from the walls or ceiling.